 You can stop a foreclosure in its tracks—at least for a while—by filing for bankruptcy.
 Filing for Chapter 7 bankruptcy will stall a foreclosure, but usually only temporarily.
 You can use Chapter 7 bankruptcy to save your home if you're current on the loan and you don't have much equity.
 Otherwise, you'll just be able to delay a foreclosure by a few months, unless you're able to modify the loan.
 (For more information, see Can I Modify My Mortgage in a Chapter 7 Bankruptcy?)

 If you want to keep your home, a Chapter 13 bankruptcy could be a better way to go.
 Chapter 13 bankruptcy lets you pay off a mortgage "arrearage" (late, unpaid payments) over the length of the bankruptcy plan, which is usually three or five years.
-(If you’re also thinking about applying for a loan modification, read about Can I Modify My Mortgage in a Chapter 13 Bankruptcy?)
+You can also attempt to modify the loan as part of a Chapter 13 bankruptcy.
+(If you’re also thinking about applying for a loan modification, read Can I Modify My Mortgage in a Chapter 13 Bankruptcy?)